Please refer to the Start/Stop Service Form page.

-Please call an agent at 301-206-4001 or 800- 828-6439.
-An ROL must either be faxed or posted at the property in plain sight to have service restored.
-Release of Liability (ROL)
+Please call a Customer Service Advisor at 301-206-4001 or 800- 828-6439 to discuss this matter.
+A Release of Liability(ROL) must either be faxed or posted at the property in plain sight to have service restored.

-Emergency Maintenance agents can be reached 24 hours a day, 7 days a week, at 301-206-4002 or firstname.lastname@example.org
+Emergency Service Center Advisors can be reached 24 hours a day, 7 days a week, at 301-206-4002 or firstname.lastname@example.org

-During our budget-approval process, Montgomery and Prince George’s County councils approve the rates.
+During our budget-approval process, Montgomery and Prince George’s County Councils approve the rates.
 Public hearings on our proposed budgets are held each year prior to February 15, and any changes take effect on July 1.
 If you want more information about the hearing process or the public hearing schedule and locations, please contact the Communications and Community Relations Office at 301-206–8100.

 Our nation’s biggest tragedy has resulted in an increased safety awareness of the various infrastructures upon which we rely every day.
 Our mission has always been to supply safe, clean water to our customers.
 In doing so, we take security very seriously.
-We have a strong foundation of ongoing safety measures at WSSC: security at our facilities; round-the-clock monitoring of our distribution system; state-of-the-art security technology for our computer and operations systems; and extensive water quality testing of our water from source to tap.
+We have a strong foundation of ongoing safety measures at WSSC Water: security at our facilities; round-the-clock monitoring of our distribution system; state-of-the-art security technology for our computer and operations systems; and extensive water quality testing of our water from source to tap.

 Please be assured we are taking all appropriate steps to safeguard your water.
 Since 911, security has increased at all our facilities and our officers are on the highest alert, 24-hours-a-day, seven days a week.
 We also are closely coordinating with local and federal authorities.